 On this WordPress security testing page there are two options.
 The first is a passive (safe) check that downloads a few pages from the website and performs analysis on the raw HTML code.
-The second option is a more aggressive active scan that attempts to enumerate all plugins, themes and users with the popular open source WordPress security auditing tool WPscan.
+The second option is a more aggressive active scan that attempts to enumerate all plugins, and users with the WordPress auditing scripts included with Nmap.

 Need an expert?
 We will identify and validate ways to improve your security

 Perform a Free WordPress Security Scan with a low impact test.

 Check any WordPress based site and get a high level overview of the sites security posture.
 Once you see how easy it is grab a membership and test WordPress with Nmap WordPress NSE Scripts, Nikto, OpenVAS and more.